Data Processing Addendum

-This DPA regulates the Processing of Personal Data subject to European Data Protection Law for the Purposes (as defined in Appendix 1) by the parties in the context of the Services.
+This DPA regulates the Processing of Personal Data subject to European Data Protection Law for the Purposes (as defined in Appendix 1) and by the parties in the context of the Services.

 1.1.
 Definitions.
 In this DPA:

 “Controller” has the meaning given to that term under the GDPR.